Learn How to Get Rid of Fruit Flies

-When it comes to pest problems, there are few pest problems quite as unique as a fruit fly infestation.
-These flies appear as if by magic, grow their populations exponentially over the course of a few short days, and seem to be unstoppable.
-But there is nothing magical about fruit flies.
-The way they get in and the way they seem to create a cloud of flying pests overnight are both pretty straightforward.
+When it comes to pest problems, there are few that are as unique as fruit fly infestations.
+These flies appear as if by magic, grow their populations over the course of a few short days, and seem to be unstoppable.
+But there’s nothing magical about fruit flies – as the way they build their colonies and get inside your home are both straightforward.

-Since fruit flies can fly, the easiest way for them to get in is right through your front door.
-If you leave your door open when you bring groceries in or have kids going in and out all the time, it is easy for these flies to get inside.
+- Since fruit flies can fly, the easiest way for them to get in is right through your front door.
+If you leave your door open when you carry in groceries or have kids going in and out all the time, it’s easy for these flies to get inside.

-Fruit flies are small.
-Really small.
+- Fruit flies are small.
 All it takes is the tiniest tear in a screen for a fruit fly to find its way into a home.

-Even a home that is completely sealed can find itself plagued with a fruit fly problem.
-A common way these pests get in is by riding in on fruit--not as flies, but hidden inside eggs.
+- Even a home that’s completely sealed can find itself plagued with a fruit fly problem.
+A common way these pests get in is by riding in on fruit – not as flies, but as eggs hidden inside.
 As fruit ripens, eggs hatch and flies are produced.
-This can have a homeowner scratching their head, and wondering where all of these tiny flies are coming from.

-There.
-Now that we've demystified the appearance of all those flies, let's get to the business of getting rid of them.
-Here's what you need to know most.
+Now that we've demystified the appearance of fruit flies, let's get to the business of getting rid of them:

-Fruit flies are a problem that can sometimes be solved by a homeowner.
-It requires a search for rotting organic matter that those flies are breeding in, and a removal of those food/breeding sources.
+- Fruit flies are a problem that can sometimes be solved by a homeowner.
+It requires a search for rotting organic matter like fruit, meat, or vegetables.
+That’s probably where the flies are living, so remove it quickly.
 When you make it impossible for fruit flies to breed in your home, your infestation should go away.

-Sometimes it can be hard to figure out where these insects are breeding.
-Breeding sites can seem just as magical as the way these pests get in and multiply.
-If you continue to get fruit fly infestations, it is a good idea to call a professional to examine your problem.
-A professional pest control technician will be able to assess the breeding locations in your home and provide targeted pest control for these locations.
+- Sometimes it can be hard to figure out where these insects are breeding.
+Breeding sites can seem just as elusive as the way these pests get in your home.
+If you continue to get fruit fly infestations, it’s a good idea to call a professional to examine your problem.
+A professional pest control technician will be able to assess the breeding locations in your home and provide targeted pest control services.

-Fruit flies are drawn to decaying fruit.
-For this reason, it is sometimes helpful to put out a trap of vinegar and soap to lure these flies in and kill them.
-Be sure that you don't provide an open source of vinegar.
+- Fruit flies are drawn to decaying fruit.
+For this reason, it’s sometimes helpful to put out a trap of vinegar and soap to lure them in and kill them.
+But be sure that you don't provide an open source of vinegar, however.
 If you do, you could make your fruit fly infestation worse by an order of magnitude.

-While fruit flies are not a pest problem that requires a professional to solve, it can be an ongoing frustration when DIY solutions are falling short.
+While fruit flies may not seem like a pest problem that requires a professional to solve, it can be an ongoing frustration when DIY solutions are falling short.
 If you want a fast resolution to your fruit fly problem, let the knowledgeable and friendly pest professionals here at Nozzle Nolen take care of those flies.
-You'll get a complete solution that will not only stop that irritating cloud of pests now but also set in place a solution that will help to prevent another cloud of irritating pest from forming, as if by magic.
+You'll get a complete solution that will not only ward off fruit flies now but will also help prevent them from returning.

 There is nothing magical about fruit flies.
-Stop fruit fly infestations quickly and completely, with a little help from Nozzle Nolen.
+Stop fruit fly infestations quickly and completely, with a little help from us.
+Schedule an inspection today.